 or go to Chimney Sweep Rotary Cutting Instructions for a printable PDF.

 After cutting your fabric sew your block together in the following order.

 You will need two of these per block.
 Sew triangles on each end and then add the smaller corner triangle.

 You will need two of these per block.
 Sew the triangles onto each end.

 You will need two of these per block.
 Sew the rectangles to the center square first then add the triangles on each end.

 You will only need one of this.
 Sew the center patches first then add the small corner triangles.

 The Chimney Sweep quilt with applique shown below has oak leaves around the edges and in the center block.
 Sometimes a center block like this was used to add information about the quilt.
 The central block might tell who the quilt was made for, what group made the quilt, when it was made and if it was made for a special occasion.

 For the templates go to Oak Leaf Applique Templates PDF.
-Set the printer at page scaling "none" so the size will be correct.
 The template has no seam allowance and will for fine if you are fusing your applique.
 If you choose go traditional with hand applique you will need to add a scant quarter inch to turn under.
 The applique could be put only around the edge without the center block or you might want to alternate the Chimney Sweep blocks with appliqued oak leaf blocks.